RDSik/axis-i2c-master/README.md

 make
 ```

-* For simulation use macro filf(wave.do) for QuestaSim and compile Vivado libs
+* For simulation use macro file(wave.do) for QuestaSim and compile Vivado libs